sharavsambuu/synthetic-equities/README.md

 # Todos

+    DONE Define drawdown percentage to be considered as ruined DONE Generate Monte Carlo paths and calculate probability of risk of ruining

     Generate 1 and 2 sigma probability cones for some confidence threshold

-    Define drawdown percentage to be considered as ruined

-    Generate Monte Carlo paths and calculate probability of risk of ruining